osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-In the **Units and Formats** section, you can customize various display settings related to measurements and formats, so that the application matches your personal preferences and regional standards, and all data is presented in the most convenient and familiar way.
+In the **Units and Formats** section, you can adjust measurement units and formats to align with your personal preferences and regional standards, ensuring all data is displayed in the most convenient and familiar way.

 <!--

 <table>
     <thead>
         <tr>